vishwaraj101/Instablock/README.md

 # Instablock
-Simple tool to check weak /api/enpoints of instagram affected by block feature This code was the part of my proof of concept reported to instagram security team by which any blocked user can call api with his access_token to see victim comments,likes,photos, etc now it has been patched by team but still can be useful in basic recon.
+Simple tool to check weak /api/enpoints of instagram affected by block feature This code was the part of my proof of concept reported to instagram security team by which any blocked user can call api with his access_token to see victim comments,likes,photos, etc now it has been patched by team .

 ### Version